-3 Record the range of techniques and processes used.
-4 Record the management of the planning and preparation: brief order of work • cost sheet.
-Outcome 3 ap perate tools and equipment oplicable to this craft carefully, fely and effectively Evidence Tutor/Assessor sign and date Practical Activities 1 Use tools carefully, safely and effectively.
-2 Use equipment carefully, safely and effectively.
-Underpinning Knowledges 1 List a range of tools and describe their use and care.
+3 Record the range of techniques a processes used. nd 4 Record the management of the planning and preparation: brief order of workcost sheet.
+Outcome 3 Operate tools and equipment applicable to this craft carefully, safely and effectively Evidence Tutor/Assessor sign and date Practical Activities 1 Use tools carefully, safely and effectively.
+2 Use equipment carefully, safely a effectively. nd Underpinning Knowledges List a range of tools and describe their use and care.
 2 List a range of equipment and describe their use and care.
-Outcome 4 ake well constructed craft items to design brief Evidence Tutor/Assessor sign and date Practical Activities 1 Adjust the items during the making process.
-2 Handle materials correctly during the making process.
-3 Observe Health & Safety requirements for materials, techniques and processes.
+Outcome 4 Make well constructed craft items a design brief s to Evidence Tutor/Assessor sign and date Practical Activities Adjust the items during the making process. g 2 Handle materials correctly during making process. the 3 Observe Health & Safety requirements for materials, techniques and processes.
 4 Make a range of well constructed craft items using appropriate techniques.
-5 Finish and present items correctly to meet the design brief.
-Underpinning Knowledge 1 List the reasons for adjustments made to the items during the making process.
-2 List the Health & Safety factors and current legislation applicable to the making of the items.
-3 State the care/storage requirements for the items made.
-4 Record the time taken to make the items.
-5 Evaluate the completed items: • design strengths/weakness materials used problems encountered possible solutions.
+5 Finish and present items correctly meet the design brief. / to Underpinning Knowledge List the reasons for adjustments made to the items during the make process. ring 2 List the Health & Safety factors ar current legislation applicable to the making of the items.
+3 State the care/storage requireme for the items made. nts 4 Record the time taken to make th items. е 5 Evaluate the completed items: design strengths/weakness materials used problems encountered possible solutions.